This article describes how to control who can edit documents in Displayr.

 Part 3: Choose which groups have edit access to each document

-- Click the cog in the top right and select Documents.
+- Click the person icon in the top right and select Documents.

 - Hover next to the document you want to set up, and click Settings.